nikitran/AndroidTraining/README.md

 #### What is the relationship between the life cycle of an AsyncTask and an Activity?
 What problems can this result in?
 How can these problems be avoided?
 When an activity is destroyed the AsyncTask continues to execute.
 The thread becomes and orphan thread and is a problem when the Asynctask wants to return the result.
 To avoid this problem, stop the running operation on the onDestroy or on onStop callbacks, or you can use a headless fragment, doesn’t destroy the activity when the context change, eventbus, - When change orientation or change language, change in configuration, activity recycles.

-#### What is an Intent?
-What are three common uses of an Intent?
-2 types - implicit and explicit Intent - allows a way for communicated between the 4 major android components.
-It can store extras and bundles to be passed between activities.
-It is also defined by its action and categories.
-The 3 common applications are: 1. start an activity 2. starts service 3. receive a broadcast 4. bind to a service

 #### What are the different types of Services?
 regular service (started & bound) intent service What is the difference between a fragment and an activity?
 Explain the relationship between the two?
 The activity hosts the fragment, the activity can be used to communicate between multiple fragments.
 The lifecycle of the fragment is closely related to the activity lifecycle, unless it is headless.